Mormonism and Nicene Christianity: Doctrinal comparison

 While historians recognize the roots of Mormonism in American Protestantism and the Second Great Awakening of the 1820s and 1830s, Mormonism has also been identified as "a radical departure from traditional" (i.e., mainline) Protestant Christianity and a "profoundly primitivist tradition."
 Nevertheless, Mormonism falls within the scope of the Evangelical Protestantism of the Second Great Awakening in the United States (1800–1840).
-The conception of God in early Mormonism was very similar to the conception of the Christian God held within Protestant Christianity, although early Mormons had already begun developing their own distinct doctrine.
+The conception of God in early Mormonism was very similar to the conception of the Christian God held within Protestant Christianity, although early Latter-day Saints had already begun developing their own distinct doctrine.

 Early Joseph Smith era

 Mormonism arose in the 1820s during a period of radical reform and experimentation within American Protestantism, and Mormonism is integrally connected to the burned-over district, a hotbed of American new religious movements of the time.
 As a form of Christian primitivism, the new faith was one among several contemporary religious movements that claimed to restore Christianity to its condition at the time of the Twelve Apostles.